 For those who can make a significant contribution, consider joining the Children’s Circle of Hope Society -this society is open to anyone contributing $1,000 or more annually.
 Contributions can be set up on a recurring basis of $84 per month.

 Many thanks to local businesses, organizations and individuals that have stepped up to help us with our funding needs.
 Because of your help, we are making the lives of children in Brevard better during a challenging time.
 To our supporters that have decided to donate your stimulus funds during this critical time of need, THANK YOU for your generosity!

 We need to continue to ensure our kids are fed.
 As a recent TCHP volunteer commented, “There is nothing more honorable than caring for hungry children.
 You all are heroes.”

 Please let us know if you have any questions.
 321-610-1900.
-Thank you again for you continued support of The Children’s Hunger Project, and we wish you good health.
+Thank you again for you continued support of The Children’s Hunger Project.